sp4rkie/docsis-cable-load-monitor/README.md

          - keep 3600 secs of data
          - scan 626 MHz, 634 MHz and 642 MHz downstream channel frequencies
          - use QAM64 modulation profile for 634 MHz and QAM256 (the default) otherwise
-         - ignore bit errors reported by DVB driver
+         - ignore bit errors reported by DVB-C driver
-         - wait for at least 3 tuners to come up after start (useful after reboot)
+         - wait for at least 3 DVB-C tuners to come up after start (useful after reboot)
          - generate graphs of size 1400x1000 (default)
-         - use all tuners found in parallel (default)
+         - use all DVB-C tuners found in parallel (default)

         Example 2 (zoom into and display a single snapshot of existing data):
         CableLoadMonitor -g 27500 1800 -w 1500 -h 800 -t /tmp